-And Yahweh God said, "It is not good for the) $\alpha 4\delta \alpha 4\mu$ to be alone.
+And Yahweh God said, "It is not good for the ' $\bar{a}d\bar{a}m$ to be alone.
 I will make for him a helper corresponding to him" (2:18)

 This text is found in the literary unit of 2:4b-3:24 which is related to as well as distinct from 1:1-2:4a.
 This is one of the primary texts Complementarians use to justify a hierarchical view of men and women inside and outside the Christian community.
 This paradigm derives from several interpretive conclusions.
 First and foremost, the male is created first (2:7) and the woman second (2:22).
-With this so-called "created order," God has thereby established a hierarchal relationship between men and women with women occupying a subservient role to men.
+With this socalled "created order," God has thereby established a hierarchal relationship between men and women with women occupying a subservient role to men.
 Because of this order of creation, some Complementarians also argue that the man is now God's firstborn son with all the rights thereunto (i.e., primogeniture).
-The primary problem with integrating such a notion into this literary unit centers on the fact that the male is never described in such primogeniture terms.
+10 The primary problem with integrating such a notion into this literary unit centers on the fact that the male is never described in such primogeniture terms.
 Bringing such a concept to this text assimilates a completely foreign idea into the interpretive process which ends up forcing the text to say something it clearly is not concerned with.
-40 Holding to a so-called "creation order" runs into additional problems if we simply look back to Genesis 1 wherein human beings are clearly created last.
+11 Holding to a so-called "creation order" runs into additional problems if we simply look back to Genesis 1 wherein human beings are clearly created last.
 Following this "created order" line of thinking, are we to deduce that human beings, both male and female, are inferior to the animals?
 Such a conclusion would most assuredly receive a resounding "No!" from Complementarians.
-Moreover, if we follow the "created order" of Genesis 1 then we should naturally infer that the woman is the pinnacle of God's creative work in Genesis 2 as she is created last.
-Those who adhere to this order of creation school of thought would additionally and obviously reject such a conclusion.
-In the end, Complementarians arbitrarily isolate Genesis 2 and their interpretively derived "created order" grid to define the male and female relationship; however, no overarching hierarchal "created order" organizing the female and male relationship can be found in Genesis 1-2.
-Reading the narrative story of Genesis consecutively, one cannot logically conclude that a hierarchy exists between the male and female in Genesis 2 as both are equally in the image of God who uniformly function in their authoritative roles of governing creation.
-Following the narrative sequence of Genesis 2, the woman is created after it becomes quite apparent that no suitable helper can be found among the animals to match the man (v 20).
-The narrator directly contrasts the woman from the animals, not the woman from the man!
-The woman is created following the animals, not because of her inferiority, but rather because of her superior compatibility over and against any other created being.
-Only another human being is suitable for the male.
-Yahweh creates the woman from the same substance as the man, "bone of my bones and flesh of my flesh."
-The #y)i $t=\sigma$ / ("man") names the "woman" h#\$fi%)i $\iota = \sigma/\sigma/\alpha 4\eta$ (2:23) because he discovers and recognizes their sameness; not to demonstrate or because he has authority over her.
-Correlating to Gen 1, Yahweh does not create a single androgynous being, but two unique gendered human beings; male and female who are versions of the same type of being perfectly corresponding to one another.
+Moreover, if we follow the "created order" of Genesis 1 then we should naturally infer that the woman is the pinnacle of

-&lt;sup>39 See e.g., Wayne Grudem, Systematic Theology (Grand Rapids: Zondervan, 1994), 461.
+10 See e.g., Wayne Grudem, Systematic Theology (Grand Rapids: Zondervan, 1994), 461.

-&lt;sup>40 See further Richard S. Hess, "Equality With and Without Innocence: Genesis 1-3," in Discovering Biblical Equality (eds.
+11 See further Richard S. Hess, "Equality With and Without Innocence: Genesis 1-3," in Discovering Biblical Equality (eds.
 R. W. Pierce and R. M. Groothuis; Downers Grove: InterVarsity, 2005), 79-95 (84-85).